Best Cheap Health Insurance in Indiana (2025)

 Silver plans pay for about 70% of your medical care. |

-Silver plans are a good option for most people because they offer a balance between affordable monthly rates and reasonable out-of-pocket costs.
+Silver plans are a good option for most people, as they offer a balance between affordable monthly rates and reasonable out-of-pocket costs.

 If you aren't sure what level of coverage you need, start by looking at Silver plans.
 If you have a low income, you might also qualify for extra discounts with a Silver plan that can lower what you pay when you go to the doctor.